uncopied/blog/content/en/about/team.md

 description: UNCOPIED team is international and multidisciplinary
 ---

-## Core Team and Open Collective
+## Core Uncopied Team and Open Collective

 ### Elian CARSENAT
-Elian Carsenat is founder and visionary entrepreneur.
-He is passionate about the World’s cultures and languages and has founded NamSor in 2012, a piece of software to classify personal names by gender, country of origin or ethnicity.
+Elian Carsenat is a founder and visionary entrepreneur.
+He is passionate about world cultures and languages and founded NamSor in 2012, a software application to classify personal names by gender, country of origin or ethnicity.
 The big data tool can infer valuable data about 7 billion people, processing over one million names daily.
-With it, Elian and his team has helped countries reconnect with diaspora, attract FDIs, talents and jobs.
+Using NamSor, Elian and his team has helped countries reconnect with diaspora, attract FDIs, talents and jobs.
 He co-founded GenderGapGrader, promoting gender diversity through data and APIs.
 Elian invented the onomastic mille-feuille, a colorful representation of bio-cultural diversity among social groups.
 For UNCOPIED, Elian reinvented the chirograph and used QR Codes, blockchain technology to make it practical again.
 [LinkedIn](https://www.linkedin.com/in/eliancarsenat/)

-### Violette VERSAEVEL
-Violette, legal intern, brings out of the box thinking, double education in Art History and Intellectual Property, a first experience in a Paris gallery.

-### Nelly JACKSON
-Nelly, History of Art and Museum Conservation intern, will help bring the Uncopied solution to the post-COVID19 needs of Museums worldwide and more specifically work on our pilot project with the National Museum of Mali.

 ### Alexander TEPLOV
 Alexander is a senior Golang developper, in charge of re-architecting the UNCOPIED back-end as an open API and micro-services.